ModelEarth/community/resources/useeio/design/README.md

 Have a small "tips" area on the intro page with a link to the tutorial.
 Combine Tutorial and FAQ in an Overview section.

-Common top filters could be used for all the charts.
-Dropdown filters could act as titles for the content below them (see sample above).
+Common filters could be used for all the charts.
+Dropdown filters could act as titles for the content below them.
+(See sample below.)

-Some filters could be chart-specific using a three-dot menu in the upper right corner of the chart.
+A three-dot menu in the upper right corner of a chart could provide additional chart-specific filters.

 A brief summary page for each location (national, states, counties and zips) could toggle into a detailed overview.